Tuesday, 7 June 2016

 This chart shows the projected UK government debt over the next fifty years under high, low and no net migration projections.
 Because Britons are getting older and living longer, immigration is probably going to carry on being a vital vehicle to generate the tax to pay for all those pensions and healthcare bills.

 On the issue of increased security threat, well yes, immigration may ever so slightly increase threats, but by a similar measure going out in your car increases the risk of car accidents, but no one seriously thinks we should stop driving our cars (while we await driverless cars, that is).
-Even if we ignore the fact that a lot of the atrocities committed on British soil were not perpetrated by immigrants, it is ludicrous to claim increased security threat as a problem with immigration, because it's not as though a government can stop would-be terrorists in a way that they are not already trying to do.
+Even if we ignore the fact that a lot of the atrocities committed on British soil were not perpetrated by immigrants, it is difficult to claim increased security threat as a problem with immigration, because the government's inability to stop would-be terrorists coming in illegally and thwart the complex problem of home-grown Islamic terrorism is not really a point against the merits of working immigration and beneficial diversity.

 As far as the majority of the general public is concerned, the narrative we have with immigration is the irresistible force of not curbing people's freedom of movement coming smack bang up against the immovable object of not overfilling the UK at the expense of all its countryside and of the infrastructure - and something has got to give.
 As my blog on big cities argues, places like London are wonderful social and economic metropolises, and there is plenty of scope for many more cities like London, as long as market forces and state governance can see this happening at the optimum rate.
 You may not know this, but cities currently only cover 2% of the entire planet's land.